 Every indoor garden is different and there are many variables that can affect the way a crop performs.
-Although growers can use the general operating temperature range of 70-80°F ((21.1-26.6°C) as a starting point, finding the ideal temperature for an indoor garden is something that can only be done through experimentation.
+Although growers can use the general operating temperature range of 70 to 80°F ((21.1 to 26.6°C) as a starting point, finding the ideal temperature for an indoor garden is something that can only be done through experimentation.

 As with most horticultural experiments, finding the ideal operating temperature will take time.
 It is hard to determine how a small change in the garden will affect the overall results until the garden’s harvest can be measured.

 For that reason, it may take multiple garden cycles before a grower is able to collect enough data to make a solid conclusion about the ideal operating temperature.

 Although the process can be a bit tedious, committed indoor gardeners should have no problem documenting temperatures and how they relate to the growth of the garden.
 After all, growers are always in search of ways that will increase their return on investment.